 - 1. Make sure the current drawing layer is vector if you wish to create a vector eraser preset, or bitmap if you wish to create a bitmap eraser preset-see About Vector and Bitmap Layers. - 2.
-In the Tools toolbar, select the Eraser 🧳 tool or press Alt + E. - 3.
+In the Tools toolbar, select the Eraser $\oint$ tool or press Alt + E. - 3.
 Click on the Arrow button to open the Eraser Properties dialog.

 - 4. In the Eraser Properties dialog, configure your eraser-see Creating a Solid Eraser and Creating a Textured Eraser. - 5.
-Do one of the following: - From the Eraser Properties dialog, click on the New Brush Preset button in the topright corner. - In the Tool Properties view, click the New Brush Preset button. - In the Tool Properties view, open the Brush Presets menu and select New Brush Preset. - 6.
+Do one of the following: - From the Eraser Properties dialog, click on the New Brush Preset 🥍 button in the topright corner. - In the Tool Properties view, click the New Brush Preset 🐕 button. - 6.
 In the New Preset window, type a name for your new eraser preset.